 “They have had harvesting pressure from the end of April.”

 White maize, also called corn, fell 0.7 percent to 1,952 rand a metric ton, the lowest since August 8, 2011 by the midday close on the South African Futures Exchange.

 The yellow type fell 0.7 percent to 2,086 rand a ton.

 South Africa’s corn marketing year runs from May 1 through April 30, Marda Scheepers, a statistician at the Pretoria-based Crops Estimates Committee, said on May 9.

 About 80 percent of harvesting takes place between May and August.

 The nation is Africa’s biggest producer of maize.

-Meal made from the white variety produces a staple food called pap, while the yellow grain is used as animal feed.
+Cornmeal made out of the white variety is used to make a staple food known locally as pap, while the yellow type is mainly fed to animals.

-Wheat was unchanged at 3,860 rand a ton. - Bloomberg News
+Wheat dropped 1 percent to 3,978 rand a ton. - Bloomberg News